OctopusDeployLabs/azure-workertools/README.md

 - Ubuntu 20.04 (tagged `latest` in [DockerHub](https://hub.docker.com/r/octopuslabs/azure-workertools/tags?page=1&name=latest))
 - Windows 2019 (tagged `latest` in [DockerHub](https://hub.docker.com/r/octopuslabs/azure-workertools/tags?page=1&name=latest))

 A new image will be built each time a new version of Azure CLI is created.
-The version numbers will be based on the version of AWS CLI.
+The version numbers will be based on the version of the Azure CLI.

 **Please consider this repository provided as is.
 If there are any issues please do not contact support.**